NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 2. It would be nice to have a table of the new fields on the new DesignSpecification:AirTerminal:Sizing object vs each AirTerminal object, i.e., which new DsnSpec:AT fields match functionality of existing AirTerminal fields, which new DsnSpec:AT fields do not apply to existing AirTerminals fields, which new DsnSpec:AT fields provide new functionality, etc.

 	*MJW 2.
 This would be good in general for the existing sizing and terminal unit objects.
-I'll work on this table and that may help guide this proposal or at least provide some discussion points.*
+I'll work on this table and that may help guide this proposal or at least provide some discussion points.
+Revised Nov 14, 2016 - this is no longer needed, because the proposed new object is very simple with no overlapping fields.*

 10/31 - Gu